-The eager to please staff pulled out all the stops for their only customers.
-Being in Northern Portugal, we were treated with none other than Port wine in this lovely setting.
+The eager-to-please staff pulled out all the stops for their only customers.
+Being in Northern Portugal, we were treated to none other than Port wine in this lovely setting.

 Casa No Campo serves up traditional Portuguese cuisine that’s unique to the region.
-Our very generous lunch menu started with cooked chestnuts and meat (unfortunately not pictured here), followed by two mains which was codfish in a special corn bread dish and steak with frites.
+Our very generous lunch menu started with cooked chestnuts and meat (unfortunately not pictured here), followed by two mains which were codfish in a special cornbread dish and steak with fries.

 My lovely vegetarian friend from Crazy Sexy Fun Traveler (check her blog – it’s amazing) was treated to some nice non-meaty dishes and lucky for her, a much lighter fare.

-Lastly the staff delivered a Mortal Kombat styled “finishing move” to our waistlines.
+Lastly, the staff delivered a Mortal Kombat-styled “finishing move” to our waistlines.
 This heavenly apple cinnamon pudding!
-Oh my, good thing we hiked afterwards.
+Oh my, good thing we hiked afterward.

 The meal while on the heavy side, was absolutely delicious.
 The dishes were simple and tasty – the way good food is meant to be – in my opinion.
-There’s no pretension to be had at Casa No Campo, it’s as down to earth as you can get.
-The rustic farmhouse, the dramatic back-drop, the friendly staff made for an unforgettable experience.
+There’s no pretension to be had at Casa No Campo, it’s as down-to-earth as you can get.
+The rustic farmhouse, the dramatic backdrop, and the friendly staff made for an unforgettable experience.

 Cringe fellow travel writers, stifle your vomit and don’t judge me for what I’m about to say – but if there was ever really a “hidden gem” or a place that’s “off the beaten path”, Casa No Campo is the honest to goodness real thing.

-Watch/share this video about the this lovely restaurant and better yet, subscribe to my Youtube channel for even more travel related videos.
+Watch/share this video about this lovely restaurant and better yet, subscribe to my Youtube channel for even more travel-related videos.

 Happy eating my friends!
 If you ever do end up visiting Restaurant Casa No Campo as a result of my very heartfelt recommendation, leave a comment and tell me what you think.